lkingsford/scrummd/docs/card.rst

 Property Field Type
 -------------------

 A set of property style fields is defined between pairs of `---`.
-Muliple properties may be set at once.
+Multiple properties may be set at once.
 The properties should be set at the top of the file.